 (This is a repost of my LinkedIn article)

 When I was a fresh HR advisor and then later internal Organisation Development consultant, I was often called in by team leaders to run a “team-building” session.
+Or, to improve team performance.
 More often than not the trigger was disagreement, conflict, poor performance or general dissatisfaction with the quality and effectiveness of team outcomes.
 As one manager said, “I need you to help my team play nicely together.
 You are good at that soft and fluffy stuff”.

 At the time I had been schooled in a variety of tools and methodologies that looked at differences within the team and how, if these differences were addressed, would result in improved performance.
 I held a belief that “competent interpersonal relations are essential for effective task performance and that group members themselves must be intimately involved in analysing and improving those relationships.”
 (Hackman & Wageman, 2005).